Many business owners consider the process of finding the right marketing agency to be as pleasant as a colonoscopy. And

-For some small businesses - and indeed individuals - the physical location of the agency is an important factor.
+The physical location of the agency is an important determining factor in the eyes of some business owners or marketing managers.
 Supposing you’re planning a campaign with postcards mailed out to addresses with ten miles from your store in downtown Chicago.
-In such a case it may not make sense to appoint a marketing services provider based in San Francisco, or London, or even Sydney.
+In such a case it may not make sense to appoint a marketing services provider based in San Francisco, London, or even Sydney.

-Conversely, supposing the best mix of capabilities, understanding, experience, and service comes from an agency based in a difference timezone – or different country?
+Conversely, supposing the best mix of capabilities, understanding, experience, and service comes from an agency based in a difference timezone – or even a different country?
 If you’re targeting a national or international audience, then you shouldn’t necessarily discount them just because of location.
 (Of course, since we’re based in Europe while 80% of our clients are in the US, I’m bound to say that, aren’t I?)
-As long as you get the quality, service, and value you’re expecting, where’s the issue?
+As long as you get the quality, service, and value you’re expecting, then where’s the issue?

 Finding Business-Driven Marketing Agency

 I’ve talked before about the importance of any marketing initiative to be based upon an underlying business strategy – rather than a marketing plan consisting of a bunch of tactics.
 If your agency isn’t helping you design strategy before embarking on whatever tactical plan makes most sense, things aren’t going to end well.

 It’s not marketing unless it sells.
-Unless every marketing effort is geared around a commercial-driven action as it relates to the business strategy, no-one knows how well the plan is doing.
+Unless every marketing effort is geared around a commercially-driven action as it relates to the business strategy, no-one can know how well the plan is doing.
 Every action must be accountable to the strategy.
 If your agency’s idea of marketing is all about tactics (social media, ads, email blasts, etc.) without relating it back to the overall strategic plan, the chances of success are going to be more about luck than judgement.

 If the first thing your agency does is plan Facebook ads, blog articles, email newsletters, or Instagram posts; save yourself a bunch of money and stress by running in the opposite direction.